kikobar/disco-diffusion/README.md

-# This fork attempts to replace all Google Colab specific code, so this notebook runs on AWS SageMaker or any standard JupyterLab server.
+# This fork attempts to replace all Google Colab specific code, so this notebook runs on AWS SageMaker Studio or any standard JupyterLab server.

+The code shall still run on Google Colab.
+The intention is just to make the code agnostic to any Jupyter platform.

+DISCLAIMER: Our target platform is ASW SageMaker Studio.

 ********************